 Current collaborations include:

-Medarex (now Bristol-Myers Squibb) – In 2005, Celldex was spun out of the New Jersey based biopharmaceutical company Medarex (now a subsidiary of the Bristol-Myers Squibb Company) and, in connection with this transaction, we retain the rights to obtain exclusive commercial licenses to proprietary monoclonal antibodies raised against certain antigens utilizing the Medarex UltiMAb technology platform.
+Medarex (now Bristol-Myers Squibb) – In 2005, Celldex was spun out of the New Jersey based biopharmaceutical company Medarex (acquired by the Bristol-Myers Squibb Company) and, in connection with this transaction, we retain the rights to obtain exclusive commercial licenses to proprietary monoclonal antibodies raised against certain antigens utilizing the Medarex UltiMAb technology platform.

 Rockefeller University (Rockefeller) – Celldex has licensed intellectual property from Rockefeller to target the DEC-205 family of mannose receptors in human dendritic cells, leveraging discoveries from the laboratories of the late Nobel Laureate Professor Ralph Steinman and Professor Michel Nussenzweig.
 Celldex is also collaborating with Rockefeller to develop CDX-2401, a novel vaccine against HIV, the virus known to cause AIDS.
 This project is supported through a grant from the Bill & Melinda Gates Foundation and utilizes human antibodies to DEC-205 receptors to selectively generate robust immune responses against specifically selected HIV antigens.